Clavichord Vs Harpsichord: A Comparison Of History, Design, And Sound Characteristics

 Development of the Clavichord

-As the popularity of the clavichord grew, so did its design and capabilities.
+As the popularity of the clavichord grew, so did its and capabilities.
 During the Renaissance and Baroque periods, advancements were made to increase the instrument’s range, volume, and overall tonal quality.
 One notable development was the addition of a second keyboard, known as the “split keyboard,” which allowed for greater expressiveness and versatility in playing.

 The clavichord also underwent changes in its construction.
 The size of the instrument increased, enabling a greater number of strings and a wider range of notes.
 Materials used for the strings and tangents were also improved, resulting in a more refined and resonant sound.
 These advancements made the clavichord a popular choice for both solo performance and accompaniment.